PeterCamilleri/fibonacci_rng/README.md

 @my_rng.dice(100)     # A "random" integer between 0 and 99
 @my_rng.byte          # A "random" integer between 0 and 255
 @my_rng.word          # A "random" integer between 0 and 65535
-@my_rng.float         # A "random" float between 0 and less than 1.
+@my_rng.float         # A quick "random" float between 0 and less than 1.
+@my_rng.double        # A better "random" float between 0 and less than 1.
 @my_rng.string(10)    # A "random" string of 10 characters in length.

 # A "random" string of 10 characters in length from the string 'abcdefg'.